Health Indicator Report of Alcohol Consumption - Binge Drinking

 U.S. Target: 24.4 percent

-How Are We Doing?Using data from both landline and cell phones in 2016, it was estimated that '''12.5%''' (crude rate) of Utah adults binge drank at least once in the 30 days prior to the survey.
+How Are We Doing?Using data from both landline and cell phones in 2018, it was estimated that '''10.6%''' (crude rate) of Utah adults binge drank at least once in the 30 days prior to the survey.
 Utah is '''well below the Healthy People 2020 objective of 24.4%''' for this measure.
+2018 was the second straight year of decreasing amounts of Utah adults who binge drank.

-How Do We Compare With the U.S.?Estimates show that '''16.9% of U.S. adults''' reported binge drinking in the past 30 days in 2016 whereas '''12.5% of Utah adults''' reported binge drinking in 2016 (crude rates).
-The percentage of adults who reported binge drinking in the past 30 days was substantially lower in Utah than in the U.S. for all years reported between 1989-2016.
+How Do We Compare With the U.S.?Estimates show that in 2018 '''16.2% of U.S. adults''' reported binge drinking in the past 30 days whereas '''10.6% of Utah adults''' reported binge drinking (crude rates).
+The percentage of adults who reported binge drinking in the past 30 days was substantially lower in Utah than in the U.S. for all years reported between 1989-2018.

 Evidence-based PracticesThe Community Preventive Services Task Force recommends evidence based strategies to reduce excessive alcohol consumption in [http://www.thecommunityguide.org/alcohol/index.html The Community Guide].
 These strategies include: # Increasing alcoholic beverage costs # Limiting the number of retail alcohol outlets that sell alcoholic beverages in a given area # Holding alcohol retailers responsible for the harms caused by their underage or intoxicated patrons (dram shop liability) # Restricting access to alcohol by maintaining limits on the days and hours of alcohol retail sales # Consistent enforcement of laws against underage drinking and alcohol-impaired driving # Screening and counseling for alcohol misuse. [[br]] [[br]] ''The Community Preventive Services task force is an independent body of prevention and public health experts.''